10 Niuean Words to Know When Visiting Niue

 5. Magaaho Kai / Food Time!

-Everybody gotta eat!
+Everybody’s got to eat!
 By saying the word “Kai” meaning “Food”, you’ll pretty much ensure that you’ll be fed throughout your stay.
 The locals are incredibly good hosts and sharing food is part of the culture.
 If you hear “Magaaho Kai!” it pretty much means “It’s time to eat!” so prepare yourself for some of the most delicious seafood the Pacific Ocean has to offer!
-Learn more about the kai in Niue in the Guide to Niue Food.
+Learn more about the kai in Niue in The Guide to Niue Food.

 10 Niuean Words to Know When Visiting Niue(c) niuepocketguide.com